 Our Artist-in-Residence, soprano Cara Gilbertson, is an accomplished performer and teacher.
 Cara was a choral scholar at St John’s during her masters degree studies at the University of Ottawa, and when she graduated, she was invited to be an “Artist-in-Residence” at St John’s.
 Cara and her students give frequent recitals here, and Cara’s annual Summer Vocal Academy is based at St John's.
 In the 2007-2008 concert season, Cara made her debut with The National Arts Centre Orchestra.

 Carolyn Streich has been a choral scholar at St John the Evangelist Church since 2016.
-She is currently taking voice lessons under the instruction of Cara Gilbertson-Boese.
-She holds a Bachelor of Music degree from the University of Ottawa in Voice Performance, and is in the process of finishing a Bachelor of Arts degree specializing in Psychology.
-Carolyn plans on getting a Master's degree in Counselling Psychology, and is interested in pursuing a career as a mental health counsellor.
+She is currently taking voice lessons under the instruction of Cara Gilbertson.
+She holds a Bachelor of Music degree from the University of Ottawa in Voice Performance.
+Currently a graduate student in Counselling Psychology, Carolyn is interested in pursuing a career as a mental health counsellor.

 Soren Wainio-Theberge is a tenor choral scholar at St John's.
 He studied voice for two years at the University of Ottawa, performing in operas such as UOttawa Opera's Carmen and The Magic Flute, as well as in the COC and NAC coproduction of Louis Riel as a chorus member.
 He also sings in Barbershop Therapy, a local barbershop quartet which has performed at Bluesfest and Winterlude.
-Soren is now studying biology and physics at the University of Ottawa, and in the fall of 2020 will commence graduate studies in neuroscience at McGill University, while continuing as a "virtual" member of St John's choir.
+Soren studied biology and physics at the University of Ottawa, and in the fall of 2020 will commence graduate studies in neuroscience at McGill University, while continuing as a "virtual" member of St John's choir.

 Members of the congregation may remember tenor Grayson Nesbitt from previous years at St John's.
 But after a two-year hiatus while he was studying for his Master of Music degree at the University of Western Ontario, he has come back to sing with the choir again.
 Grayson is excited to make music with old colleagues and new alike now that he has returned.
 He also teaches with the Bytown School of Singing and was recently a featured soloist in the 2018 Ottawa Valley Music Festival.